- CrashPlan for Small Business

 - CrashPlan for Home: Restores from the CrashPlan web app

-- CrashPlan PRO and Code42 for Enterprise: Restores from the administration console
+- CrashPlan for Small Business (previously CrashPlan PRO) and Code42 for Enterprise: Restores from the administration console

 To determine whether or not you have a port conflict that is preventing restores from the CrashPlan web app, you must test connectivity with the backup destination.
 You can find the address for your destination from the CrashPlan app, then use the Telnet command to test connectivity on port 4285.
 This step is used to rule out any conflicts with firewalls, anti-virus products, or other network issues.